Electric Scooter vs Petrol Scooter – Which one is the better choice?

-Ever since electric scooters came around, the market got heavily divided in one of the most heated debates concerning vehicles – electric vs petrol scooters: which one is the better choice?
+Ever since electric scooters came around, the market has been heavily divided in one of the most heated debates concerning vehicles – electric vs petrol scooters.

 Petrol scooter advantages